OWASP/www-chapter-nakhchivan/index.md

 <section>
   <h2>Our Mission</h2>
   <p>
-    OWASP is a global, non-profit organization whose mission is to make software security visible and accessible to everyone.
+    OWASP is a global, non profit organization whose mission is to make software security visible and accessible to everyone.
     At OWASP Nakhchivan, our goal is to enrich the local and regional cybersecurity community by organizing events, workshops, and collaborative initiatives focused on application security.
-    We aim to foster a culture of secure development, empower developers and professionals with cutting-edge knowledge, and contribute to building a more resilient digital ecosystem in Nakhchivan and beyond.
+    We aim to foster a culture of secure development, empower developers and professionals with cutting edge knowledge, and contribute to building a more resilient digital ecosystem in Nakhchivan and beyond.
   </p>
 </section>